-Single total figure Annual bonus payout against maximum Long term incentive vesting rates against Period of remuneration £(1) opportunity(2) maximum opportunity(3) Year ended 31 December 2016: 410,348 50% 100% Six months ended 31 December 2015: 358,354 100% 100% Year ended 31 December 2015: 516,708 100% 100%
+Single total figure of against maximum vesting rates against Period remuneration £(1) opportunity(2) maximum opportunity(3) Year ended 31 December 2017: 612,590 45% 100% Year ended 31 December 2016: 410,348 25% 100%

-- (1) The Single total figure of remuneration for the six months ended 31 December 2015 includes the annual bonus payment for performance in the year ended 31 December 2015. - (2) The bonus payout percentage amount for the year ended 31 December 2016 relates to the total annual bonus payment for performance in the 12 months ended 31 December 2016.
-The bonus payout percentage amount for the six months ended 31 December 2015 and for the year ended 31 December 2015 relates to the total annual bonus payment for performance in the 12 months ended 31 December 2015. - (3) The amount shown represents the percentage of the options that actually vested during the period expressed as a percentage of the maximum number of options that could have vested during the period.
+- (1) The Single total figure of remuneration for the year ended 31 December 2017 includes the annual bonus payment for performance in the year ended 31 December 2017.
+The Single total figure of remuneration for the year ended 31 December 2016 includes the annual bonus payment for performance in the year ended 31 December 2016. - (2) The bonus payout percentage amount for the year ended 31 December 2017 relates to the total annual bonus payment for performance in the year ended 31 December 2017.
+The bonus payout percentage amount for the year ended 31 December 2016 relates to the total annual bonus payment for performance in the year ended 31 December 2016.
+In both years, the maximum opportunity was an annual bonus payment of up to 100% of salary, which was in line with the last approved Directors' Remuneration Policy. - (3) The amount shown represents the percentage of the options that actually vested during the period expressed as a percentage of the maximum number of options that could have vested during the period.
 There were no performance obligations linked to these equity-based awards, other than service obligations, and therefore, all options that could have vested during the period have actually vested.